 Cryptographic hashes in practice There are several practical construction of cryptographic hashes with very efficient implementations, which makes them very popular in applications.
-I don't know much about the rationale behind practical constructions, but if you are interested you can start by looking at the following descriptions of MD5 and SHA0, SHA1, SHA2, SHA3.
-Collisions in MD5, SHA0, and SHA1 have been found.
+I don't know much about the rationale behind practical constructions, but if you are interested you can start by looking at the following descriptions of MD5 and SHA.